I Tried 30 Mustards This Summer. These Were the Best.

 I like to know what professional eaters truly love to eat.
 I’ll gladly watch Padma Lakshmi eat her way across America or Anthony Bourdain explain the world through food, but it’s when I learn what those people eat away from the camera that I tend to focus on an item and associate it with them.
 Bourdain went to a lot of places, but there’s something about his childhood hot dog stand in New Jersey, Hiram’s, that sticks out to me most of all his journeys.
 One day I’d like to make sole meunière because Julia Child was obsessed with it.
 David Chang literally weeps trying the chicken at Tokyo’s Masakichi, so when I visited Japan, I had to go there.
 I didn’t weep, but I was close.
 The chicken was excellent.

-The point is that I really love to understand what it is about certain dishes that makes our nation’s food cognoscenti freak out.
-But I’d never considered taking it to lengths I consider irrational until I saw James Beard’s mustard list.
+The point is that I really love to understand what it is about certain dishes that make our nation’s food cognoscenti freak out.
+But I’d never considered taking it to lengths I consider irrational until I saw James Beard’s best mustards list.

 As somebody who has at least five jars of mustard in his fridge at all times, I was intrigued by the idea of even more mustard.
 I always have mustard, but I’ve traditionally stuck to the ones I know because, well, it’s a condiment.
 How much could I need?